ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 ## [OpenCR and OpenCM Tutorials](#opencr-and-opencm-tutorials)

-DYNAMIXEL-Workbench firmware in OpenCR and OpenCM is completely same.
+DYNAMIXEL Workbench firmware in OpenCR and OpenCM is completely same.
 You can select any example what you want and upload it.

 **WARNING**: There are some examples that needs to be openned `Serial Monitor` before it is running.
 If this code (`while(!Serial)
 `) is activated, please open `Serial Monitor`.